 Today, healthcare professionals use mobile devices for searching medical topics and symptoms, a drug reference guide, a medical calculator, or for clinical guidelines and decision support.

-Since medical apps are the new wave in healthcare and many HCPs use them, we've decided to make a list of the best medical apps for healthcare professionals.
+Since medical apps are the new wave in healthcare and many healthcare professionals use them, we've decided to make a list of the best medical apps for healthcare professionals.
 We’ve also broken down some of the best apps for you as a healthcare professional, healthcare job seeker, or healthcare student so you can figure out which medical apps or healthcare applications you should consider adding to your phone or tablet.

 Doximity is #1 on our medical apps list because it allows physicians and other professionals to stay connected to their colleagues, former classmates, and/or co-residents; look for opportunities in other hospitals by maintaining a network with colleagues and employers at various other institutions; earn continuing education credits by housing a catalog of medical journals that count for Category 1 credits; and send and receive HIPAA-secure faxes from a mobile device.